 Occasionally you may have problems while working with your MacBook.
-Read on to find some solutions to try when you have a problem.
+Read on for troubleshooting tips to try when you have a problem.
 You can also find more troubleshooting information in Mac Help and on the MacBook Support website at www.apple.com/support/macbook.